SublimeLinter/SublimeLinter-chktex/README.md

 SublimeLinter-chktex
 =========================

-This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [chktex](http://baruch.ev-en.org/proj/chktex/).
+This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [chktex](http://baruch.ev-en.org/proj/chktex/).
 It will be used with files that have use LaTeX (or LaTeXing) syntax.

 ## Installation
+SublimeLinter 3 must be installed in order to use this plugin.
+If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).

 ### Linter installation
 Before installing this plugin, you must ensure that `chktex` is installed on your system.
 Chktex is available on [CTAN](http://www.ctan.org/pkg/chktex) and comes with many TeX packages.
 For example [TeX Live](http://www.tug.org/texlive/) starting with TeX Live 2011.